1: Many people develop sepsis – Raising awareness of sepsis can save lives

 - S shivering uncontrollably

-Campaigns aim to encourage people to question whether their symptoms might be sepsis, and to seek advice from a health professional.
+Public health campaigns aim to encourage people to question whether their symptoms might be sepsis, and to seek advice from a health professional.
 Here is a short video by the UK Sepsis Trust which aims to inform the public about recognising sepsis:

-4: Although sepsis can affect anyone, it is more common in some groups
+4: Although sepsis can affect anyone, it is more common in some groups of people

-These include people over the age of 65, babies and very young children, very recent pregnancy or surgery and those with a long term physical health condition
+These include people over the age of 65, babies and very young children, very recent pregnancy or surgery and those with a long term physical health condition.

-When people are unable to tell you how they are feeling, identifying sepsis is more challenging, for example babies, young children and people with a learning disability who may show a variety of symptoms such as a poor appetite, skin changes, shivering, an upset tummy and few wet nappies.
+When people are unable to tell you how they are feeling, identifying sepsis is more challenging, for example babies, young children and people with a learning disability who may show a variety of symptoms such as drowsiness, a poor appetite, noisy breathing, skin changes, shivering, an upset tummy and few wet nappies.

-5: Many people recover from sepsis – after the infection and emergency care phase, but further challenges may arise
+5: Many people recover from sepsis – after the infection and emergency care phase, but further challenges may arise during recovery

 There are resources and organisations that offer support for those who have experienced sepsis.